dleemiller/string-noise/README.md

 # string-noise
 Add noise to Python strings using various augmentation styles with the `string-noise` package.
 This package offers an N:M character-sequence mapping with probabilistic and weighted replacements, implemented in C for fast processing.
+Additionally, provides algorithms for masking and random noise.
 It's ideal for generating synthetic error production, particularly useful for string augmentation in the loop while training machine learning models.

 ## Table of Contents
 1. [Getting Started](#getting-started)